-12.4 SRK Data Verification
+12.4 Data Verification

-SRK carried out a site visit on May 7 and 8, 2012, to examine drill core, core logging and sampling procedures and visit the drill sites.
-Drill site locations were verified with hand-held GSP and were found to agree with the digital database of drill hole locations.
-In April 2012, SRK completed an audit of the Alexco analytical and quality control data acquired during the sampling of the Flame & Moth deposit.
-The audit was completed by SRK Associate, Darrell Farrow.
+The drill core handling, core logging and sampling procedures have been verified by Alexco staff under the direct supervision of Alan McOnie, who was on site throughout the majority of the exploration programs in each of 2011 and 2012.
+Drill site locations have been verified with hand-held GPS and are in agreement with the recorded digital database of drill hole locations and the survey procedures have also been validated.
+In April 2012, as part of the initial resource estimation, SRK completed an audit of the Alexco analytical and quality control data acquired during the sampling of the Flame & Moth deposit.
 SRK conducted routine verifications to ascertain the reliability of the electronic borehole database provided by Alexco.
-All assays in the current database were verified against the independently sourced sample certificates from ALS and AGAT laboratories.
+All assays in the database were verified against the independently sourced sample certificates from ALS and AGAT laboratories.
 The silver, lead, zinc, and gold values in the assay table were found to match the laboratory certificates.
+All data subsequently acquired from the 2012 drill program has been subject to internal audit and similarly verified.

-After the review, SRK is of the opinion that the Flame & Moth drilling database is sufficiently reliable for resource estimation.
+It is considered that the Flame & Moth drilling database is sufficiently reliable for resource estimation.